-In 2017 in response to the growing problems and the safety of emergency responders fighting wilderness fires Kelso began the development of a unique vehicle suspension system that provided new rapid response road-to-no-road capabilities regardless of the climate or the severity of the terrain.
-Known as the KXI[TM] Suspension System ("KXI") it is a unique technology based on thirty years of active wilderness research and experience.
+In 2017, in response to the growing problems and the safety of emergency responders fighting wilderness fires Kelso through the Company's wholly owned subsidiary KIQ X Industries Inc. (KIQ) began the development of a unique vehicle suspension system that provided new rapid response "road-to-no-road" capabilities regardless of the climate or the severity of the terrain.
+The KXI Suspension System is a new pioneer brand (WILDERTECTM) initiated by Kelso to service the niche industry of wilderness transportation technologies.
+The Company's goal is to utilize well established automotive engineering practices to solve the challenges of extreme wilderness terrain travel and create opportunities and efficiencies for both industry and public service customers.